-112. At the San Francisco Conference, the question here examined was not touched upon; the discussion of draft Article 35 focused mainly on a proposal by Egypt to insert a new paragraph 2 stating "[t]he conditions under which states not members may become parties to the Statute of the Court shall be determined in each case by the General Assembly upon recommendation of the Security Council" (ibid., Vol. XIII, p.
+111. At the San Francisco Conference, the question here examined was not touched upon; the discussion of draft Article 35 focused mainly on a proposal by Egypt to insert a new paragraph 2 stating "[t]he conditions under which states not members may become parties to the Statute of the Court shall be determined in each case by the General Assembly upon recommendation of the Security Council" (ibid., Vol. XIII, p.
 484).
 In the debate in Committee IV/1 of the Conference,

-"[i]t was pointed out that the question as to what states are to be parties to the Statute should be decided in the Charter, while the question as to what states may appear before the Court in the case, once the Court is established, should be determined by the Statute" (ibid., p.
+"[i]t was pointed out that the question as to what states are to be parties to the Statute should be decided in the Charter, while the question as to what states may appear before the Court in the case, once the Court is established, should be determined by the Statute" (Documents of the United Nations Conference on International Organization, Vol. XIII, p.
 283).